 We saw many nocturnal animals such bilbi, gecko, and a phasacale.
 There are so many interesting animals who have adapted to this sandy dry climate.

 Phasacale are good jumpers and we saw him jump from tree to tree.
 The dunnart is a cute little mouse but is ferocious.
 He can rip through a leather glove.
 He has the temperament of a Chihuahua.

 The female marsupial mala makes the nest and invites the male into the nest to mate.
 Then she kicks him out.
 She mates more during the wet season and not at all in the dry season.
 She has been known to carry four young in her pouch.
-It got so heavy that it dragged on the ground and soon her feet would not even touch the ground.
+It gets so heavy that it drags on the ground and soon her feet would not even touch the ground.

 We saw a large lizard called a tinker.
 If he can fit it in his mouth, he will eat it.
 He is not a picky eater.

 The desert death adder ambushes its prey.
 From a hiding spot, it wriggles its grub-like tail-tip, ready to strike any animal mistaking the tail-tip for food.
 This ambush tactic is a good example of conserving energy – it’s like having your dinner home delivered!

 Greg, our guide, has worked here seven years and has only seen the snake move twice.